XinTongBUPT/shopping-cart/README.md

 # shopping-cart
 This is a shopping cart website using React.js and deployed on Firebase.
-I realized sample and relatively great user interface and finished the data transfer between component bu using Redux.
+I realized sample and relatively great user interface and finished the data transfer between component by using Redux.

 # demo URL
 https://shopcart-f4307.firebaseapp.com/